-- DESCRIBE the project and the process you expect to follow to complete the project.
-If you are proposing multiple activities to complete the project, clearly state the work you will be doing for each activity. - ALWAYS contact us if you have questions, we are here to help.
+- DESCRIBE the project and the process you expect to follow to complete the project including scope and methods.
+If you are proposing multiple activities to complete the project, clearly state the work you will be doing for each activity. - CHECK the math on all budget components of the application package.
+Inconsistencies in budget details cause award delays and can result in reduced funding.
+Entries must be consistent in Box 18 of SF-424, Section B of SF-424A, Budget Summary in Attachment D, Item 6 of Attachment B, and workplan budget tables. - PROVIDE specifics for any travel costs including number of days, per diem, conference name, etc. Provide all details for contract work in budget tables and text. - ALWAYS contact us if you have questions, we are here to help.
 Questions specific to your proposal as to what will or will not be funded cannot be addressed. - START submitting your proposal to Grants.gov well in advance of the due date.
-Do not wait until the due date to begin the submission process.
+Do not wait until the due date to begin the submission process. - INCLUDE all required sections of the application and use current templates in this program announcement.
+Templates might have changed from previous years. - COMMUNICATE with USGS Water-Science Center personnel where appropriate but federal employees may not assist in the development of proposals or review the proposals.

-Cooperative Funding Agreements for the USGS Water Use Data and Research Program Announcement for Fiscal Year 2018
+Cooperative Funding Agreements for the USGS Water Use Data and Research Program Announcement for Fiscal Year 2023